bergesinstitute/grafmethodenglish/book-5-unit-1.md

 Marta: Do you know the woman who just moved into apartment 3B?

 Hugo: Yes, she's the person who I told you about last week.
-She's a journalist [ˈdʒɜrnəlɪst] who works for the local newspaper, which is the one that my mother reads every day.
+She's a journalist ['dʒɜrnəlɪst] who works for the local newspaper, which is the one that my mother reads every day.

 M: And the man whose dog is always barking?